Scholarships and awards

 - attend occasional tours in the UK and Europe

-- take and active part in the running of the choir.
+- take an active part in the running of the choir

 -

-Piano scholarships: Up to four piano scholarships are available, including two Christina Kennedy Piano Scholarships which provide one hour of tuition per week.
+Up to four piano scholarships are available, each of which provide free weekly lessons, rehearsal, performance and production accompaniment opportunities, recitals and masterclasses, and include two Christina Kennedy Piano Scholarships that provide one hour of tuition per week.
 Piano scholars have solo performance opportunities in masterclasses and concerts.
 As well as working on solo repertoire, all piano scholars are expected to undertake regular accompanying duties.
 The extent of these duties may vary depending on experience, but is likely to include accompanying other students in lessons, rehearsals and performances.
 The maximum regular contact time per week is two and a half hours.
 Accompanying is overseen by the Head of Instrumental Studies, Bede Williams.

-Brass ensemble scholarships: A number of brass scholarships will be awarded to students who will make up the Music Centre’s brass quartet/quintet.
+A number of brass scholarships will be awarded to students who will make up the Music Centre’s brass quartet and quintet.
 Each student will receive individual tuition and weekly coaching as part of the ensemble from Bede Williams.
 The groups will be expected to rehearse regularly between coaching sessions, and to be available to play at University events.

-Jazz quartet/quintet scholarships: Students will receive lessons from an instrumental specialist and coaching as a quartet/quintet from Richard Michael.
+Students will receive lessons from an instrumental specialist and coaching as a quartet or quintet from Richard Michael.
 Students with little or no experience in improvisation are welcome to apply, though scholarship recipients will normally be those with some experience in jazz improvisation.
 String, wind, brass, keyboard, guitar and percussion players are welcome to apply.

-String quartet scholarships: As a result of a generous bequest from the estate of Hetty Buchanan, a cellist who was deeply involved in music in St Andrews throughout her life, we are able to offer scholarships to string players who will make up the Hetty Buchanan String Quartet, as well as one or two other quartets if suitable candidates present themselves.
-Each student will receive individual tuition from an appropriate teacher, regular coaching as part of the quartet from our Associate Teachers, and occasional coaching from Lucy Russell (Honorary Professor of Strings, and leader of the Fitzwilliam String Quartet).
+As a result of a generous bequest from the estate of Hetty Buchanan, a cellist who was deeply involved in music in St Andrews throughout her life, we are able to offer scholarships to string players who will make up the Hetty Buchanan String Quartet, as well as one or two other quartets if suitable candidates present themselves.
+Each student will receive individual tuition from an appropriate teacher, regular coaching as part of the quartet from our Associate Teachers, and occasional coaching from Lucy Russell, Honorary Professor of Strings and leader of the Fitzwilliam String Quartet.
 The quartets will be expected to rehearse regularly between coaching sessions, and to be available to play at University events.

 -

 Hebdomadar's Music Bursaries are awarded on the basis of financial need, following a confidential assessment by the Director of Music and Director of Student Services.
-The awards pay half the cost of weekly half-hour instrumental/vocal lessons throughout the academic year: the student must pay the balance themselves.
-There is no audition for these awards: applicants should complete an application form Hebdomadar's Music Fund application form (PDF) and return the completed form by 4pm on the Wednesday of Week 1.
+The awards pay half the cost of weekly half-hour instrumental or vocal lessons throughout the academic year: the student must pay the balance themselves.
+There is no audition for these awards: applicants should either complete an online application form or contact Lewis Reid, Access and Inclusion Adviser for Student Services at ljr26@st-andrews.ac.uk for a confidential discussion.

 The Hebdomadar's Music Fund is supported by a number of individuals and groups, including the Kate Kennedy Club.